 Modern Feel & Function

 For firms who want to stay competitive, the right tools can offer the edge over other lawyers.
 Modern practice management tools offer a host of benefits that dated options can’t compete with including:

 If you want tools with the latest features and an easy to use, modern interface, you should look for options that release frequent updates automatically.
 When these updates depend on user interaction to be applied, they can often fall several versions behind, especially given the busy schedules of lawyers.
 By applying updates automatically, you can rest assured you’ll have the latest in security and functionality every time you use the tool.

 Native cloud tools are known for their automatic updates, with releases taking place to the entire user base at once.

-Integrations between the tools you use creates efficiencies, eliminating the need for double data entry or to cross-check information in multiple programs.
+Integrations between the tools you use can create efficiencies, eliminating the need for double data entry or to cross-check the information in multiple programs.
 Modern practice management programs were built to be able to sync with a variety of commonly used tools like Google calendar, Dropbox, and Office 365 to allow users to develop a more custom setup.

 As you look into what integrations are available, it’s important to note that not all of them are created equally.
 Some integrations are designed to only push data from one system to the other and not to receive it, which can create limitations.
 As you research and implement integrations, you’ll want to check to see exactly how they operate to make the most of them.